TAI T929 ATAK 2

 The TAI T929 ATAK 2 is a twin-engine, heavy attack helicopter under development by Turkish Aerospace Industries.
-The helicopter is designed for attack, electronic warfare and reconnaissance missions in all-weather environments in both day and night conditions.
+The helicopter is designed for attack, electronic warfare and reconnaissance missions in all-weather environments at both day and night.

 The Atak 2 will incorporate some sub-systems and components developed under T129 and the T625 Gökbey helicopter projects.

 Development

-In November 2018, the Turkish Undersecretariat for Defense Industries (SSB) initiated the heavy-class Atak 2 helicopter comparable to Boeing AH-64 Apache for Turkish military and potential export markets.
-In February 2020, the Turkish Undersecretariat for Defense Industries (SSB) signed a contract with Turkish Aerospace Industries to develop the helicopter for an undisclosed value.
+In November 2018, the Turkish Undersecretariat for Defence Industries (SSB) initiated the heavy-class Atak 2 helicopter comparable to Boeing AH-64 Apache for Turkish military and potential export markets.
+In February 2020, the Turkish Undersecretariat for Defence Industries (SSB) signed a contract with Turkish Aerospace Industries to develop the helicopter for an undisclosed value.

 The Turkish Aerospace Industries (TAI) is developing the T929 Atak 2 helicopter using industrial experience gained through the joint T129 Attack helicopter project between Turkish Aerospace Industries and the Italian Leonardo Company.

 It is being developed to meet a need for a heavy attack helicopter for the Turkish Land Forces and a requirement from the Turkish Navy to operate from the TCG Anadolu amphibious assault ship (LHD).